processone/docs.ejabberd.im/content/admin/guide/index.md

     tutorials to
     [`migrate from other software to ejabberd`](http://www.ejabberd.im/migrate-to-ejabberd).

+`set_master nodename`

+:   Set master node of the clustered Mnesia tables.
+If you provide as
+    nodename “self”, this node will be set as its own master.

+`mnesia_change_nodename oldnodename newnodename oldbackup newbackup`

+:   Change the erlang node name in a backup file

-`export_odbc virtualhost filename`
+`export2odbc virtualhost directory`

-:   Export virtual host information from Mnesia tables to a SQL file.
+:   Export virtual host information from Mnesia tables to SQL files.

+`update_list`

+:   List modified modules that can be updated

+`update module`

+:   Update the given module, or use the keyword: all

+`reload_config`

+:   Reload ejabberd configuration file into memory

 `delete_expired_messages`